martynp/sphinx_nested/someotherfile.rst

 bar
 ===

-Some more text here...
+Some more text here... :ref:`foo reference`

-.. todo:: Fix that
+.. todo:: Fix that :ref:`foo reference`